Darahas1/Infosys-Image-Analyzer/README.md

-# INFOSYS Image Analysis Suite
+# The Image Analyzer: AI-Powered Image Analysis Suite

 <p align="center">
   <!-- Add your project logo here if you have one -->